OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 - unit=value for the unit value.
 It will match by the name of the unit displayed on the unit page.
 The default value if the parameter is not given is "use meter value".

 The CSV upload for meters needs to be updated so it can take the new meter values.
-If no default graphic value is given then it is set to the meter unit.
+If no default graphic value is given then it is set to the meter unit (as elsewhere this is not done).
 Note this can fail if the value is not consistent with the meter unit.
-In this case the default graphic type becomes the meter unit and a warning message is sent back.
+In this case the default graphic type becomes the meter unit and a warning message is sent back (not done).

 ### export

-TODO When reading data is exported, it needs to contain the unit associated with it.
-This is part of [issue #599](https://github.com/OpenEnergyDashboard/OED/issues/599).
+When reading data is exported, it needs to contain the unit associated with it.
+This is part of [issue #599](https://github.com/OpenEnergyDashboard/OED/issues/599) and is now complete.
 There are some issues with the current system where all meters/groups are exported into a single file:

 - The meter/group name is duplicated in each row.
 This also increases the file size.
 - The same needs to be done for the new unit info.